rust-lang/rustc-dev-guide/src/name-resolution.md

 hierarchy.

 There are some exceptions to this.
-Items are bit tricky, because they can be used even before encountered ‒ therefore every bock needs to be first scanned for items to fill in its Rib.
+Items are bit tricky, because they can be used even before encountered ‒ therefore every block needs to be first scanned for items to fill in its Rib.

 Other, even more problematic ones, are imports which need recursive fixed-point